Mayazure/py-stats19/README.md

-# py-stats19
+🚸 # py-stats19

+**Authors:**

+Xiaowei Gao [📩 Email: ucesxwg@ucl.ac.uk] (SpacetimeLab, UCL, UK)

-**Authors:** Xiaowei Gao(SpacetimeLab, UCL, UK), Jinshuai Ma(LSE Data Science Institute, UK)
+Jinshuai Ma [📩 Email: j.ma23@lse.ac.uk] (LSE Data Science Institute, UK)

-**Supervisors:** Dr. James Haworth, Prof. Tao Cheng
+**Supervisors:**

+[Dr. James Haworth](https://profiles.ucl.ac.uk/24884), Associate Professor in Spatio-temporal Analytics, SpaceTimeLab, Department of Civil, Environmental and Geomatic Engineering, UCL

+[Prof. Tao Cheng](https://profiles.ucl.ac.uk/10774), Professor in GeoInformatics, SpaceTimeLab, Department of Civil, Environmental and Geomatic Engineering, UCL

-**py-stats19** is a Python package developed to support digital twin applications for urban accident analysis.
-The package draws inspiration from the [R stats19 package](https://github.com/ropensci/stats19) and provides tools to download and format the [**Road Safety Data**](https://www.data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data) from the UK's official road traffic casualty database.
-The py-stats19 package is currently in development and testing stages.
+🚸 **py-stats19**  is a Python package developed to support digital twin applications for spatio-temporal urban crash analysis.
+Inspired by the [**R stats19 package**](https://github.com/ropensci/stats19) package, this package provides a more efficient tool to download and format the Road Safety Data from the official [**Road Safety Database**](https://www.data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data) published by the Department for Transport, UK, since 1979.
+Additionally, **py-stats19** enhances the data by incorporating extra `temporal information` and `geometric details`.

+The whole data set contains three tables: `casualty`, `collision`, and `vehicle`.
+The data set is updated annually and contains detailed information about road traffic accidents in Great Britain.

+🧰 The current py-stats19 package is under development and testing stages.
 It is available as a beta version for early access.

 ## Installation